cfwprpht/bin2js/ReadMe.md

  Binary 2 JavaScript
 ==============================

+* Fixed EndianSwap for option -4.
+Credits to Z80 0x90h.

 * Fixed a bug on the bin convertion routine.

 A simple tool to convert a binary file which will be mostly a payload, to a